Iteration of some topologically hyperbolic maps in the family $ \lambda+z+\tan z$

-The map $i+z +\tan z$ is the Newton method of $exp(-\int_{0}^z \frac{du}{i+\tan u})$ and it is reported in ~\cite{fagella2019,access} that this map has an invariant Baker domain but no wandering domain.
-It is proved in ~\cite{access} that the upper half plane is an invariant Baker domain for $z+\tan z$ and the positive imaginary axis is an invariant, but not a strongly invariant access to $\infty$.
+The Newton method of $exp(-\int_{0}^z \frac{du}{i+\tan u})$ is the map $i+z +\tan z$, and it is reported in ~\cite{fagella2019,access} that this map has an invariant Baker domain but has no wandering domain.
+It is proved in ~\cite{access} that the upper half-plane is an invariant Baker domain for $z+\tan z$ and the positive imaginary axis is an invariant, but not a strongly invariant access to $\infty$.
 An access from a simply connected Fatou component $U$ to one of its boundary points $a$ is a homotopic class of curves in $U$ tending to $a$.
 An access is strongly invariant if it contains the image of each curve in it, in some way (for definition see Section 2).
-Gillen and Sixsmith have recently shown that for $f(z)=z+\tan z$, there are infinitely many disjoint simply connected domains $\{U_n\}_{n \geq1}$ such that $f^{-1}(U_n)$ is connected for all $n$~ \cite{vanilla}.
-This gives a positive answer to a question raised by Eremenko: Does there exist a non-constant meromorphic function having three disjoint simply-connected regions each with connected preimage?
+Rempe-Gillen and Sixsmith have recently shown that for $f(z)=z+\tan z$, there are infinitely many disjoint simply connected domains $\{U_n\}_{n \geq1}$ such that $f^{-1}(U_n)$ is connected for all $n$~ \cite{vanilla}.
+This gives a positive answer to a question raised by Eremenko: Does there exist a non-constant meromorphic function having three disjoint simply-connected regions each with connected pre-image?
 The above mentioned functions are two particular members of the one parameter family given by

 This article undertakes a systematic study of the Fatou set and the Julia set of $f_\lambda$ for most of the values of $\lambda$.